 A plan under consideration by the team of architects Spackman Mossop Michaels (SMM) is connecting the spaces of the Fitzgerald district, whose urban fabric has been literally obliterated by evictions, confiscations for unpaid mortgages and business closings.

 4 "Urban reincarnation" takes place in Montreal

 A public park in the Canadian city aims to correct the evaluation errors of the old urban plans.
-A loal team of designers and architects, the Groupe Rousseau Lefebvre it has transformed a 60's freeway into "a prestigious, functional and easy access door to the city center".
+A loal team of designers and architects, the Groupe Rousseau Lefebvre transformed a 60s expressway into "a prestigious, functional and easily accessible gateway to the city center".

 The present has already passed, and is made up of cities that undermine our physical and mental health.